mcsee/Software-Design-Articles/Articles/Productivity/16 Simple Tips to Boost Your Productivity x10/readme.md

 - My favorite is [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
 - If you come across new tasks write them down.
 - Don't multitask.
-- You cannot switch until the time is up.
+- You can't switch until the time is up.
 - 20 minutes it's a good slice.

 # 3. Inbox0 📥